 A little scary for a period of time.

-And uh we'll see what happens.
+And we'll see what happens.

 We still don't really have answers.

-They say a transformer may have gone on fire, but they don't know for sure.
+They say a Transformer may have gone on fire, but they don't know for sure.

-The governor is furious about it, and I don't blame him.
+And Con Ed, which is the company responsible, the governor is furious about it, and I don't blame him.

-Um Linda is whispering my in my.
+Linda is whispering in my head.

-No, I was just saying that we had the Blasio trying to explain himself, and the most ridiculous thing about the whole dang explanation.
+No, I was just saying that we had the Blasio trying to explain himself.

 Oh, he's in Iowa explaining it.